mayankshah1607/Deep-Learning-Lyrics-Generator/README.md

-# Deep-Learning-Lyrics-Generator

-An AI that can generate new song lyrics similar to Maroon 5.
+# Generating song lyrics like Maroon 5 (with a neural network)

-This is an implementation of a Neural Language model (LSTM) that is trained on a dataset of Maroon 5 song lyrics.
+This is an implementation of a Neural Language model (built using an LSTM network) that is trained on a dataset of Maroon 5 song lyrics.

 Link to dataset : https://www.kaggle.com/mousehead/songlyrics/data